Home » PSLF

 Exceptions

-- You already had your loans forgiven through PSLF.
-If your loans were already discharged through the PSLF program, you don’t qualify for a refund.
+• You already had your loans forgiven through PSLF.
+If your loans were previously discharged through the PSLF program or fully paid off long ago, you are not eligible for a refund.

-- Payments made before consolidation.
-If you had FFEL loans or federal Perkins loans, you may have used a Direct Consolidation Loan to qualify for PSLF.
-While payments pre-consolidation counted toward PSLF thanks to the limited waiver and IDR account adjustment, these payments don’t qualify for a PSLF overpayment refund.
+• Payments made before consolidation.
+If you had FFEL or federal Perkins loans, you may have used a Direct Consolidation Loan to qualify for PSLF.
+While payments pre-consolidation counted toward PSLF thanks to the limited waiver and IDR account adjustment, these payments don’t qualify for a PSLF overpayment refund (because they weren't payments made on the right repayment plan).

-- You have outstanding tax debt or unpaid child support.
-If you owe the federal government money for taxes or have unpaid child support, your refund might be offset.
+• You have outstanding tax debt or unpaid child support.
+Your refund might be offset if you owe the federal government money for taxes or have unpaid child support.

 How to get a PSLF overpayment refund?